avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 chain_two = LLMChain(llm=llm, prompt=prompt_template)
 ```

-We need to careful about the output variable and it has been changed from age.
+We must be careful about the output variable, which has changed from age.

 ```